hcitang/hci-reading-group/index.md

 ## Upcoming Paper Schedule

+* Dec 3 - Sho - Alexa F. Siu, Mike Sinclair, Robert Kovacs, Eyal Ofek, Christian Holz, and Edward Cutrell.
+2020.
+Virtual Reality Without Vision: A Haptic and Auditory White Cane to Navigate Complex Virtual Worlds.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI '20).
+Association for Computing Machinery, New York, NY, USA, 1–13.
+DOI:https://doi.org/10.1145/3313831.3376353

+* Dec 10 - Jiannan - Klemen Lilija, Henning Pohl, and Kasper Hornbæk.
+2020.
+Who Put That There?
+Temporal Navigation of Spatial Recordings by Direct Manipulation.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI '20).
+Association for Computing Machinery, New York, NY, USA, 1–11.
+DOI:https://doi.org/10.1145/3313831.3376604

+* Dec 17 - Ellie

+## Previous Papers

 * Nov 26 - Tony - Ville Mäkelä, Rivu Radiah, Saleh Alsherif, Mohamed Khamis, Chong Xiao, Lisa Borchert, Albrecht Schmidt, and Florian Alt.
 2020.
 Virtual Field Studies: Conducting Studies on Public Displays in Virtual Reality.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI '20).
 Association for Computing Machinery, New York, NY, USA, 1–15.
 DOI:https://doi.org/10.1145/3313831.3376796

-* Dec 3 - Sho

-* Dec 10 - Zhao

-* Dec 17 - Ellie

-## Previous Papers

 * Nov 19 - Velian - Zuckerman, O., Walker, D., Grishko, A., Moran, T., Levy, C., Lisak, B., ... & Erel, H. (2020, April).
 Companionship Is Not a Function: The Effect of a Novel Robotic Object on Healthy Older Adults' Feelings of" Being-Seen".
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (pp. 1-14). https://dl.acm.org/doi/abs/10.1145/3313831.3376411